hemeac/kiwiTechTree/README.md

 Lastly, the advanced and concentrated versions of both Nertea and stock require a tech upgrade to access.
 Advanced will occur one level above the part, Concentrated two levels.

 ## Near Future Spacecraft 1.3.3
 Rebalanced Tech Nodes; Added LF/O Upgrade to Orbital Maneuvering Engines alongside PlumeParty/RealPlume support.
 Renamed a couple of command pods to align with my naming convention of the stock pods.
 Undeprecate the Monopropellant fuel tanks as they provide some variety to the fuel tanks, they don't look as bad as Nertea thinks they look.
+If Rational Resources is installed, it will add additional cold gasses that are available to use with RCS blocks.

 ## Rational Resources 1.11.0
 Shuffled the tech nodes.
 Placed the engines in the deprecated node as they feel disconnected from other parts and re-use existing textures.